fpoulin/vst-lister/README.md

 # VST Plugin Lister

 This tool creates a CSV file listing all your VST plugins from Ableton Live's database.
+It also helps music collaborators identify which plugins they have in common.

 ⚠️ Disclaimer: This tool is 100% AI-generated and has only been tested with Ableton Live 12.1.
 Use at your own risk.